Can I use equity release to pay off my mortgage?

-Using equity release to pay off your mortgage
+Using equity release to pay off a mortgage

-Many homeowners took out interest only endowment mortgages with the expectation that when the policy matured, it would be sufficient to pay off their mortgage altogether.
-Sadly, this has proven not to be the case, and many are now facing substantial shortfalls when it comes to settling mortgage debt.
+As a result, many homeowners took out interest only endowment mortgages with the expectation that when the policy matured, it would be sufficient to pay off their mortgage altogether.
+Sadly, this has proven not to be the case, and many are now facing substantial shortfalls when it comes to settling the mortgage debt.

 Converting to a lifetime mortgage

 Converting to an equity release lifetime mortgage could help anyone taking a drop in income following retirement.
 Whilst you are effectively remortgaging, the big difference is that when you move to a lifetime mortgage, you no longer have to make monthly repayments.

 If you’re considering equity release to pay off your mortgage, some lifetime mortgage lenders offer a number of flexible options that may be of use, including:

 - The ability to make voluntary partial repayments without incurring an early repayment penalty.